JAC-CS-Game-Programming-F25/project-flappy-cats/README.md

 • Collect hearts to regain lost lives.
 • Survive as long as possible : the game has no win state, only a high score to beat.
 • Difficulty naturally increases over time (smaller gaps, faster scrolling, more obstacles).
-• Occasionally, collecting a star may trigger a random power-up:
+• Occasionally, you can encounter a power-up:
   - Invincibility (5 seconds)
   - Slow-motion mode (5 seconds)
-  *Only one is chosen randomly when triggered.*

 ### Cat Selection System